History of Neonatal-Perinatal Medicine COMMITTEE

 Scope of Committee Work

 Oral History Project - These archives comprise the oral histories, obtained through personal interviews of key personnel in the field of Neonatal Perinatal Medicine.
-Larry and Carol Gartner have commenced this project and to date 15 oral histories have been completed with Murdina Desmond, L Joseph Butterfield and Louis Gluck already published and two more close to being published.
+Larry and Carol Gartner have commenced this project.
 Initial interviews were transcribed.
 Future recordings will all be digital.
 Once North American interviews have been completed will commence with United Kingdom and Europe.

 Neonatology - 50 Years of History (video)